code-423n4/docs/roles/wardens/warden-auth.md

 1. If you did that and ended up on the registration page, please make sure you connect with a wallet address you’ve used for a Code4rena contest prior to May 25, 2022.
 2. If that doesn’t work, please [submit a Help Desk request](https://code4rena.com/help/).

-### If your registration was merged but you still can't log in:
+### **If your registration was merged but you still can't log in:**

-Make sure you are authenticating with the same address you used when you registered.
+If you registered with a wallet, make sure you are authenticating with the same address you used when you registered.

 If that doesn’t work, please [submit a Help Desk request](https://code4rena.com/help/).

-### If you previously submitted findings, but your wallet is not supported by WalletConnect:
+### **If you previously submitted findings, but your wallet is not supported by WalletConnect:**

 The best solution here is for you to import your wallet to either MetaMask, or another wallet app that is supported by WalletConnect.

-If you can’t do that, then you’ll need to use a different wallet that is supported by MetaMask or WalletConnect.
-Once you have your wallet set up, please [submit a Help Desk request](https://code4rena.com/help/) and C4 staff will help you get your wallet connected with your C4 account.
+If you can’t do that, then [submit a Help Desk request](https://code4rena.com/help/) and C4 staff will help you get your account registered.

+### **Can I change the wallet address where I receive awards?**

+You can change your payment information any time.
+Simply log in and go to [your account management page](https://code4rena.com/account).

-### **Can I change my wallet address?**
+### **Can I change the wallet address I log in with?**

 Unfortunately due to some restrictions in Moralis, changing addresses is not currently supported as well as we’d like it to be in the future.
 There is one exception: if you use MetaMask, you can link multiple addresses to your C4 account.